jadevanh/healthyrecipes-analysis/README.md

 Then, we have taken the tag column and create the `n_tags` columns with derived the infromation that

-- cutting off the number due to physical or real work significance -- we will put both of them

-- show remove at 0 and show nan for ratings

 --
 ## Univariate Analysis